gottacatchenall/ms_sampling_effort/manuscript.md

 interaction does not exist.

 ![The probability an observed interaction is a "true negative" (y-axis) given how many times it has been sampled as a non-interaction.
-Another thing is true, which is that this function will never reach 1.
-So many assumptions here about probability.
+Note that this function will never reach 1.
+Each color reflects a different value of $p_{fn}$, the false-negative rate (FNR).
 It's the birthday paradox, but backwards.
 ](./figures/negativebinom.png){#fig:negativebinom}

 From @fig:negativebinom it is evident that the more times we see two species _present_ but **not** interacting, the more likely the interaction is a true negative.
 But what should this threshold of number of observations be?
 If false-negative rates presented in @fig:negativebinom seem unrealistically high, consider that species are not observed independent of their relative abundance.
 In the next section we demonstrate can lead to high realized values of $p_{fn}$ for species with low relative abundance.
 We suggest using neutral models of species abundances to design the number of observations sufficient to say an interaction doesn't exist.

 ## False-negatives as a product of relative abundance